Most popular backend frameworks

 All of these are supported by Firebase, which makes it one of the best cloud-hosted backend development frameworks for mobile apps.

-BaaS as an alternative
+BaaS as an Alternative

 BaaS is an approach to delegating backend services to a hosted solution.
-So instead of configuring a web server and a database, managing users, their restrictions, and much more, you simply upload the required code to a hosted platform, configure permissions, and receive all the functionality you need from a BaaS provider.
+So instead of configuring a web server and a database, managing users, their restrictions, and much more, you simply upload the required code to a hosted platform, configure permissions, and receive all the functionality you need from a FaaS (function-as-a-service) or BaaS provider.

 This way, you save time and money as no design, development, testing, release, and maintenance of the backend engine are involved.
-Along with the “low code” approach, BaaS allows businesses to not build an airship to deliver a single package.
+Along with the “low code” approach, BaaS implementation allows businesses to not build an airship to deliver a single package.

-At Acropolium, we have more than 19 years of expertise in software delivery of all kinds: mobile, desktop, and web frontend and backend development.
+At Acropolium, we have more than 20 years of expertise in software delivery of all kinds: mobile, desktop, and web frontend and backend development.

 Our services include end-to-end software engineering, offering dedicated teams for your projects, and providing software development consulting to help you strike the ideal balance between performance and usability.

-We developed more than 200 solutions, from small apps to enterprise-grade products, gaining experience with the most popular backend frameworks for mobile, web, and desktop apps.
+We developed more than 200 software solutions, from small apps to enterprise-grade products, gaining experience with the most popular backend frameworks for mobile, web, and desktop apps.
 We know their advantages and shortcomings and can help you select the best one for your project, depending on the industry and complexity of the future product.